danieledipompeo/desJavaFX/README.md

 =========
 ### What is this repository for? ###

-*It is a simple project to examine how the DES cryptograpgic algorithm works.
+* It is a simple project to examine how the DES cryptographic algorithm works.
 This project has been developed for my cryptography academic exam
   * Version 1.0

 ### How do I get set up? ###